material-motion/material-motion/GLOSSARY.md

 A target is the entity to which a Plan is meant to be applied.

 An element is a target.
+A Timeline could also be a target.